Action Man (2000 TV series): Home media releases

-In the United Kingdom, three VHS were released by 20th Century Fox Home Entertainment and later reissued by Buena Vista Home Entertainment, containing three episodes per tape.
+In the United Kingdom, four VHS were released by 20th Century Fox Home Entertainment and later reissued by Buena Vista Home Entertainment, containing three episodes per tape.
 One VHS release was also released by Maximum Entertainment.

+There have also been VHS releases in other territories such as France.

 VHS releases

+DVD releases

-The series also saw a few DVD releases as well, released in the UK by Maximum Entertainment.
+In the United Kingdom, The series also saw a few DVD releases as well, released in the UK by Maximum Entertainment.

 Video games

 A video game named Action Man: Search for Base X was released based on the 2000 series.

 Hasbro Interactive published the Windows game Action Man: Raid on Island X in the United States as a tie-in to the TV series, despite having nothing to do with it.

 Awards

 In 2001, the show won a Golden Camera Award at the U.S. and International Film and Video Festival for 'Best Animation' in the episode "The Swarm: Part 2".